Purpose of the Kinect-DCP Study

 This period lasts 14 weeks with 7 visits.
 During this period, participants will take the study drug or placebo (looks just like the study drug but does not contain active ingredients) once daily, and the study team will check on their health.
 “Double-blind” means participants will be assigned at random (1:1 or like flipping a coin) to receive either the study drug or placebo, and neither the participant nor the study doctor will know which treatment they have been assigned to.
 However, in case of an emergency, the study doctor can quickly find out.

-• Washout period 1
+• Washout period

-The first washout period lasts 2 weeks and has 1 visit.
+This washout period lasts 2 weeks and has 1 visit.
 During this period, participants will not receive the study drug or placebo.

 • Open-label treatment

 This period lasts 32 weeks with 6 visits.
 During this period, participants will take the study drug once daily, and the study team will check on their health.
 “Open-label” means all participants will receive the study drug, and know they are receiving the study drug.
+Following this period, participants will move to the washout-period follow-up visit OR the optional open-label extension (OLE).

 Throughout the research study, the study doctor may perform a number of tests and procedures, including but not limited to: